Jeff Blosser, AIA - Director of Architecture

 The geotechnical engineer recommended the house sit closer down the site off Terrace Rd which led to the garage access off Terrace Rd.
 The front door is on Zwart and is three floors above the garage.
-The main floor was on the third floor, guest rooms and bonus room were on the second floor, and the garage was on the first floor.
+The main floor was on the third floor, guest rooms and bonus rooms were on the second floor, and the garage was on the first floor.

-I was obsessive with the idea of a minimal box carved into the site.
+I was obsessed with the idea of a minimal box carved into the site.
 I wanted the footprint to be as small as possible to maintain the trees.
 To keep the house narrow, the main house was one box, and the circulation was pulled out of the house into a secondary box that ran from the first floor to the fourth-floor roof deck.

 The SHYFT design team was a great resource for quick reviews and critiques to keep the vision on track.
 I wanted to keep the idea of being in the trees like a treehouse.
 The windows are all sized the same and placed at the ends of paths of travel in the house.
-Every direction walked in the house terminates to the view of the trees.
+Every direction walked in the house terminates with the view of the trees.
 The interior of the house is painted the brightest white on the Sherwin Williams fan deck allowing the change of the seasons to color the rooms.
-The exterior is painted the darkest black on the Sherwin Williams fan deck.
-The black contrasts beautifully against the winter snow, the summer green, and fall leaves.
+The exterior is painted the darkest black on the Sherwin-Williams fan deck.
+The black contrasts beautifully against the winter snow, the summer green, and the fall leaves.
 The architecture interest is done through narrow portions, window placement, and monolithic black cement board siding.